 Employ staff that have a strong desire to participate in the program, support, encourage, and help Children, and meet Agency goals.

-Train staff in, and enforce at all times, the Agency’s Model of Practice, Family-Centered Model of Practice, JCS’s Model of Practice, and Guiding Principles.
+Train staff in, and reinforce at all times, the Agency’s Model of Practice, Family-Centered Model of Practice, JCS’s Model of Practice, and Guiding Principles.

 Take all steps necessary to ensure implementation of the One Caseworker Model.